Designs

 How long does design protection last?

-Unregistered design rights usually last up to 15 years, while registered designs last for 5 years initially and can be renewed in 5-year blocks to a maximum of 25 years.
+Unregistered design rights can last for up to 15 years.
+Registered designs last for 5 years initially and can then be renewed at 5-yearly intervals to a maximum of 25 years.

 How much does it cost to register a design?

-The UKIPO’s official fees are modest, and multiple designs can often be filed in one application, making design registration a relatively affordable form of IP protection.
+The official UKIPO fees for design registration are modest.
+Multiple designs can often be filed in one application, making design registration a relatively affordable form of IP protection.
 For an outline of the costs to prepare and file a UK design application contact SH&P for a full breakdown.
 You may be surprised how cheap it is.

 What counts as design infringement?

-Infringement occurs if someone uses a design that is the same as, or very similar to, your protected design without your consent.
+Infringement can occur if someone uses without your consent a design that is the same as, or very similar to, your protected design.
 For registered designs, you do not have to prove copying.
 Similarity alone can be enough.

 How can I prove someone has copied my unregistered design?

-You would need to show evidence of when the design was created and that the unregistered design right vests with you.
-Dated drawings, design files are prototypes models are key pieces of proof.
+You would first need to show evidence that you have a design right, including evidence showing when your design was first created (or if created by someone else that the design right vests with you).
+Dated drawings, design files are prototypes models are key examples of proof of unregistered design ownership.
 Then, it would need to be established that the alleged infringer has copied your design.

 What should I do if I think my design is being copied?

 The first step is to gather evidence and seek professional advice because it can be a complex area of law.
 Depending on the matter in hand, options may include sending a warning letter, negotiating a settlement or pursuing legal action.
-A qualified SH&P attorney can provide all the necessary guidance.
+An SH&P attorney can provide all the necessary guidance.

 Can I challenge someone else’s registered design?

 Yes.
-If you believe a registered design is not genuinely new or distinctive, you can apply to have it cancelled (invalidated).
+If you believe a registered design is not genuinely new or distinctive, you can apply to have it cancelled (invalidated) from the register.

 Are design disputes always handled in court?